sandialabs/seacas/README.md

 * Automake is used to configure some of the TPL builds

-* wget is needed to download some of the TPL library source code.
+* curl is needed to download some of the TPL library source code.

 * python is required to use the `exodus.py` and `exomerge.py` Python interfaces to Exodus databases.
 Python3 is recommended.